molly/wikimedia-timeline/README.md

 # Wikimedia timeline
-A timeline of events surrounding the Wikimedia Discovery project, senior leadership, staff departures, and other unrest at the Wikimedia Foundation.
+A timeline of events surrounding the Wikimedia Discovery project, senior leadership, staff departures, and other unrest at the Wikimedia Foundation from 2014–2016.

-To suggest changes, please email me at gorillawarfarewikipedia@gmail.com, or submit a pull request.
+This timeline is hosted at https://www.mollywhite.net/wikimedia-timeline/.

+This is a historical project, and is not accepting new updates.
+However if you think a correction is needed, feel free to open an issue or pull request, or contact me at gorillawarfarewikipedia@gmail.com.